d-asensio/styled-responsive-theming/README.md

 )
 ```

-You can apply preset themes by accessing to them via `ThemeProvider.getTheme()`:
+You can apply preset themes by accessing them via `ThemeProvider.getTheme()`:

 ```jsx
 const App = () => (